 Catherine Le Gouis received her degrees from Sorbonne-Paris IV and Yale University.
 She teaches French language, literature, and film; Hugo's Les Misérables; Proust's À la recherche du temps perdu; and detective fiction.
 Research interests include: Russian Silver Age and comparative French and Russian literature.
 Selected publications: Positivism and Imagination; Mon Histoire: Mémoires d'une femme de lettres russe à l'époque des Lumières (co-edited); “The Woman on the Cross” (The Russian Review).
 She is currently at work on a biography of Nina Petrovskaya.

 Christopher Rivers teaches contemporary French culture and media and eighteenth-, nineteenth- and twentieth-century French novels.
 Recent courses have treated such topics as the femme fatale, prostitution in French novels, French female saints and women’s autobiography.
 He is the author of a book and numerous articles, a website on French boxer Georges Carpentier, two book-length translations (including a memoir, written in French, by the first black heavyweight champion of the world, Jack Johnson) and a co-edited volume of pedagogical essays.

-Carolyn Shread is a translator of scholarly and literary texts, including four books by French philosopher Catherine Malabou.
+Carolyn Shread is a translator of scholarly and literary texts, including five books by French philosopher Catherine Malabou.
 Several of her articles propose new paradigms for translation, drawing on Malabou and Bracha Ettinger.
 She has also published on her translation of Les Rapaces by Haitian author Marie Vieux-Chauvet, and is on the editorial board of the Haitian journal Legs et Littérature, as well as assistant editor to Translation: A Transdisciplinary Journal.